-Towards the beginning of your pregnancy care you need to review and understand the available lab tests.
+Towards the beginning of your pregnancy care, you need to review and understand the available lab tests.
 As technology offers more tests, counseling for these has become more complicated.
 This section of the booklet will attempt to break down the essential information in an easily understandable way.
 Testing guidelines and available tests change over time.
-This is not a comprehensive review and it is important to discuss any questions you have with your provider.
-We are the only practice to provide a full in-house blood collection service for the convenience of our patients.
+This is not a comprehensive review.
+It is important to discuss any questions you have with your provider.

-Typically patients will have blood work performed early in the pregnancy, and then again at 26-28 weeks for some routine follow up tests.
-We are very happy that we now offer IN-OFFICE blood collection.
-These specimens are collected by us, and transferred to the lab preferred by your insurance or to the lab of your choice if you are uninsured.
-Most insurance companies in our region prefer to use QUEST Labs with the exception of United Health Insurance who uses Lab Corp.
-For patients without insurance please inquire about our reduced fees negotiated with Quest through Florida Woman Care.
+Typically, patients will have blood work performed early in the pregnancy and then again at 26-28 weeks for some routine follow-up tests.
+We are proud to be the only obstetric practice in the area to offer this service right in our office at no extra cost to you so that you do not need to have blood work performed at an outside collection site, such as Quest or LabCorp.
+Please be patient with our blood collection staff.
+Our phlebotomists are highly skilled and can get very busy.
+The lab specimens are collected by us and transferred to the lab preferred by your insurance or to the lab of your choice if you are uninsured.
+Most insurance companies in our region prefer to use QUEST Labs.
+However, if your insurance requires that your specimens be sent to another lab for processing, please let our phlebotomist know before your blood is drawn.
+For patients without insurance, please inquire about our reduced fees negotiated with Florida Medical Lab.

 There are certain labs that will need to be done through Gulf Coast Medical Center.
 This includes the GBS culture done at 35-37 weeks.
-This specimen will be collected in our office and sent to Gulf Coast Medical Center's laboratory for you. (see page 58 for more information on GBS).
+This specimen will be collected in our office and sent to Gulf Coast Medical Center's laboratory for you (see page 60 for more information on GBS).